USRSE/usrse.github.io/_events/2021/2021-02-community-call.md

  1. Other news

 **Discussion topic - Education and Training**
 1. Breakouts on how RSEs are obtaining their skills and learning the field.
-Come with ideas to discuss with your peers during the call and/or to seed follow on activities.
+Come with ideas to discuss with your peers during the call and/or to seed follow-on activities.
 1. Large group discussion/conversation focused on discussing: what works, what could be better, what are our high priority needs.